 The first column in the table is a list of one or more active ecoregions defined in the ecoregions input file (see chapter 6 in the LANDIS-II Model User Guide).
 The ecoregions can appear in any order; they do not need to appear in the same order as in the ecoregions input file.

 Soil Depth

 The depth of the soil simulated, cm.

-User Tip: The depth specified here will influence other ecoregion parameters in the table (e.g. % sand, % clay, field capacity).
-For example, if you choose a soil depth of 50cm, you might have lower % sand, than if you select a soil depth of 100cm.

 Percent Clay, Percent Sand

 Units: fraction of soil (0.0 – 1.0).

 Field Capacity, Wilting Point